hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 In plain english: Two sets are equal exactly when they have all the same elements; every x that’s in A is also in B, and vice versa.
 Or a closer reading of the expression: A equals B if and only if, for every x, x is in A if and only if x is in B.

-In practice the axiom does two jobs.
+**Intuition 2.1.** In practice the axiom does two jobs.
 First, it keeps us rigorous - if you want to prove two sets are equal, you must check every element.
 Second, it lets us *rename* a set once we know its elements, sparing us from carrying around duplicate symbols.

 That’s the entire skeleton.
-No power sets, no choice, not even unions yet - those arrive in the next section.
+No power sets, no choice, not even unions yet - those arrive in the next sections.
 For now, resist the urge to import heavier machinery; this lean framework (pun not intended) is enough to scaffold topology, presheaves, and ultimately sheaves.

-A common stumble at this stage: treating \$\subseteq\$ as though it were symmetric.
+**Warning 2.1.** A common stumble at this stage: treating \$\subseteq\$ as though it were symmetric.
 It isn’t.
 Saying \$A\subseteq B\$ puts a directional arrow from \$A\$ into \$B\$; going the other way requires its own proof.
 Forgetting that directionality later - when we restrict data or glue it - tends to snowball into bigger mistakes.

 Take a moment to let these three notions settle.
 Once they feel second-nature you’ll be able to parse every definition that follows without stopping to untangle basic set theory ideas.